-Assessment Rubric(s)
+Assessment Rubric(s) EDAT 521 AAC Device Instructional Plan Project

-Assessment Criteria Does Not Meet Expectations Meets Expectations Exceeds Expectations Device Overview AT Program Standard 2.4 Indicator 2.4: In conjunction, candidates possess a repertoire of evidences-based strategies to develop personalized supports for individuals with exceptional needs across environments, settings, and the life span.
+Assessment Criteria Does Not Meet Expectations Meets Expectations Exceeds Expectations Device Overview AT Program Standard 2.4 Indicator 2.4: In conjunction, candidates possess a repertoire of evidences- based strategies to develop personalized supports for individuals with exceptional needs across environments, settings, and the life span.
 Candidate fails to identify AAC device(s) developed to provide personalized supports for individuals with communication needs.
-Candidate identifies and introduces AAC device(s) designed to provide personalized supports for individuals with communication needs.
-Candidate identifies and reviews AAC device(s) designed to provide personalized supports for individuals with communication needs across environments, settings, and the life span.
-User Characteristics and Needs AT Program Standard 1.1 Indicator: 1.1 Candidates understand the similarities and differences in human development and the characteristics between and among individuals with and without exceptional needs.
-Candidate fails to identify characteristics specific to those with exceptional needs as it relates to typical human development.
-Candidate identifies salient characteristics of those with exceptional needs as it relates to typical human development.
-Candidate identifies salient characteristics of those with exceptional needs as it relates to typical human development across environments, settings, and life span.
+Candidate identifies and introduces AAC device(s) designed to provide personalized supports for individuals with communicatio n needs.
+Candidate identifies and reviews AAC device(s) designed to provide personalized supports for individuals with communicatio n needs across environments, settings, and the life span.
+User Characteristics and Needs AT Program Standard 1.1 Indicator: 1.1 Candidates understand the similarities and differences in human development Candidate fails to identify characteristics specific to those with exceptional needs as it Candidate identifies salient characteristics of those with exceptional needs as it Candidate identifies salient characteristics of those with exceptional needs as it